-\begin{itemize} \item A novel neural surface reconstruction system adopting implicit SDF as representation for reconstructing transparent objects, thus enabling robust optimization of reconstruction. \item A self-occlusion aware refraction-tracing strategy is introduced to accurately enforce the constraint, making it possible to recover geometries with fine details. \item Experimental results show that our method achieves SOTA results compared with the prior works. \end{itemize}
+\begin{itemize} \item A novel neural surface reconstruction system is adopting implicit SDF as a representation for reconstructing transparent objects, thus enabling robust reconstruction optimization. \item A self-occlusion aware refraction-tracing strategy is introduced to accurately enforce the constraint, making it possible to recover geometries with fine details. \item Experimental results show that our method achieves SOTA results compared to prior works. \end{itemize}